-This course provides the background of the evolution of the DNP role and the four role components of practictioner, educator, clinical scientist, and clinical manager.
+This course provides the background of the evolution of the DNP role and the four role components of practitioner, educator, clinical scientist, and clinical manager.
 The essentials of DNP practice are examined for an understanding of the expectations and resources required for DNP practice.

 NURS #962 - Science of Advanced Nursing Practice

 This course engages the students in the analysis of philosophical and theoretical perspectives of the discipline of nursing.
 Paradigms in nursing are examined in relation to advanced nursing practice.
-Through critical inquiry, theories and empirical evidence are synthesized in order to translate, integrate and disseminate knowledge across diciplines.
+Through critical inquiry, theories and empirical evidence are synthesized in order to translate, integrate and disseminate knowledge across disciplines.
 Advanced nursing practice is studied in the context of complex, clinical, business, ethical and systems issues.

 NURS 963 - Advanced Clinical Epidemiology

 Epidemiologic research and concepts are synthesized and applied to clinical and population based health to identify and analyze the determinants of health, health promotion and risk reduction strategies, and to evaluate the distribution of health conditions.
 Epidemiological and biostatistical approaches are used to analyze population data to better understand determinants of health and illness.
 Prereq: majors only or permission.
 No credit earned if credit received for NURS 951.

 NURS 964 - Technology and Health Care